 In defined benefit plans, the Group may incur obligations or assets after the payment of the contribution.
 The pension obligation represents the present value of future cash flows from the benefits payable.
 The present value of pension obligations has been calculated using the projected unit credit method.
 Pension costs are expensed during employees' service lives based on actuarial calculations.
 The discount rate assumed in calculating the present value of the pension obligation is the market yield of high-quality corporate bonds.
 Their maturity substantially corresponds to the maturity of the pension liability.
 The assets corresponding to the pension obligation of the retirement benefit plan are carried at fair values at the balance sheet date.
 Actuarial gains and losses are recognised in comprehensive income in the income statement.

-The costs relating to share-based payments are recorded in the income statement and the corresponding liability for share-based payments settled in cash is recognised in the balance sheet.
+The costs relating to share-based payments are recorded in the income statement and the corresponding liability for share-based payments settled in cash is recognized in the balance sheet.
 The liability in the balance sheet is measured at fair value at each balance sheet date.
 For equity-settled share-based payment transactions, an increase corresponding to the expensed amount is recorded in equity.

 The Company's Board of Directors has granted a share-based compensation plan to management under which an award consisting of B series shares and an amount in cash is paid upon fulfilling the plan’s terms.
 The fair value of the award paid in shares is the value of the share at the grant date and it is recognised as an expense on a straight-line basis over the vesting and commitment period of the plan.
 The expensed amount is based on the Group's estimate of the amount of award payable in shares at the end of the vesting period.
 The effects of non-market conditions are not included in the fair value of the awards.
 Instead, they are accounted for in the assumptions of the number of shares expected to vest at the end of the vesting period.
 A cash component is paid to cover the taxes and tax-like charges incurred under the award.
 The cash component is recognised as an expense during the vesting period.
 Changes in estimates are recorded in the income statement.